 Best sterling prepaid cards

-If you're travelling abroad to a country that doesn't use the Euro or US Dollar as its main currency, or if you're travelling to more than one country, a Sterling prepaid card could offer great value.
+If you're travelling abroad to a country that doesn't use the Euro or US Dollar as its main currency, or if you're travelling to more than one country, a sterling prepaid card with low top-up fees and foreign exchange markup could offer great value.

-Scenario 2: As scenario 1, but making five $50 purchases and five $50 cash withdrawals (provider's fees included)
+Scenario 2: As scenario 1, but making six $25 purchases and two $100 cash withdrawals (provider's fees included).

 Wherever we display an “APPLY NOW” button in the above table, that company pays us a small fee each time someone clicks on the button.
 These payments do not influence whether a product is in the table, where it appears, or whether it continues to do so.
 Our Best Rates tables are compiled by our independent researchers.
 All revenue raised from these tables is reinvested in our research and campaigning work on behalf of all UK consumers.